msolides-2023/MU5MES01-2023/syllabus.md

 ## Reports
 * 4 pages long, in french or english
-* submitted via moodle together with the associated code (the code should produce all the graphs shown in the report)
+* submitted individually via moodle together with the associated code (the code should produce all the graphs shown in the report)
 * can be prepared in groups of 2 students
 * penalty for lateness: 20% of marks per week or part week that the work is late